 - Night-Vision Goggles: A pair of infrared goggles are an item you can get, and are required to be able to traverse the dark caves of Polly Mountain 2.

-- Oddball in the Series: A Sonic game that not only isn't centered around speed, but is a slow paced Metroidvania sandwiched in instead of a linear arcade like platformer.
+- Oddball in the Series: A Sonic game that not only isn't centered around running and spinning, but is a slow-paced, exploration-based Metroidvania sandwiched in instead of a linear arcade-like platformer.
 To say the least, it's a drastic change of pace for the series.

-- Overlord Jr.: Speedy is said to be the son of the leader of the Kukku army.
+- Overlord Jr.: Speedy is said to be the son of the leader of the Battle Kukku Army.
 Appropriately, he's the last boss and the first opponent in a Sequential Boss fight before you meet his father.

-- Robot Me: The Remote Robot.
+- Robot Me: Again, the Remote Robot.
 Its name is even "Mecha Tails" when playing on a Japanese Game Gear.

 - Sound Test: The Radio item acts as a portable Sound Test that you can use during gameplay.

-- Stuff Blowing Up: Tails bombs that he can throw or drop as his main weapons, and has several variations, such as the Large Bomb,note Napalm Bomb,note Remote Bombnote and Triple Bomb.note
+- Stuff Blowing Up: Tails uses bombs that he can throw or drop as his main weapons, and has several variations, such as the Regular Bombnote , Large Bomb,note Napalm Bomb,note Remote Bombnote and Triple Bomb.note

 - This Is a Drill: The Sea Fox's bow-mounted drill bit, that can break through rock barriers underwater.